-In the Traditional Business Overlay District, the buildings are traditionally taller, closer to the sidewalk, built of more substantial materials, and more elaborate in design and detailing.
-The DFIP Review Committee shall take into account the nature of the surrounding uses, style of the surrounding buildings, and special features of historic, cultural or community interest in the vicinity of the development as it reviews applications.
+In the Central Business District, the buildings are traditionally taller, closer to the sidewalk, built of more substantial materials, and more elaborate in design and detailing.
+The Office Business District Buildings are architecturally sensitive as this is an older, transitional neighborhood which needs to blend with the traditional character and small-scale pedestrian nature of the district.
+The DFIP Review Committee shall consider the nature of the surrounding uses, style of the surrounding buildings, and special features of historic, cultural or community interest in the vicinity of the development as it reviews applications.